 Politically correct terms are a hot topic.
 The focus on using “PC” words has sky-rocketed recently with so much focus on diversity & inclusion in the news.
 We decided to create a list of the top 20 most-Googled questions on PC terms to help better understand each one.

 Disclaimer: There are words or phrases in this article that are politically incorrect and might offend you.
 I am sharing the exact phrases/questions that people are querying on Google (source: ahrefs).
 I couldn’t think of any other way to answer these questions without listing them exactly as the user typed them into Google.
+I am not an expert in politically correct terminology.

 Ok, here are the top 20 questions users search about on Google (verbatim):